timescale/docs/timescaledb/how-to-guides/continuous-aggregates/migrate.md

 with the option `timescaledb.finalized` set to `false`, use the old format.

 To migrate a continuous aggregate from the old format to the new format, you can use this procedure.
 It automatically copies over your data and policies.
+You can continue to use the continuous aggregate while the migration is happening.

 Connect to your database and run: